 Reading ProgramsWe, at Mata, participate in many wonderful reading programs to help develop and sustain a lifelong interest in reading and literacy.
 These are just a few examples of what we do.Texas Bluebonnet AwardStudents in 3rd-6th grades across Texas are encouraged to read five of the yearly Texas Bluebonnet Award nominees and vote for their favorite to help determine the winner.
 Mata students are introduced to the books during library classes and are encouraged to check them out and keep a log of books read and thoughts on each.
 Students who "read 5, then decide" are given a gift or incentive at the conclusion of the program in late February.

 This program begins in October and continues through the end of March.
-Students get a free personal pan pizza based on meeting reading requirements that the teacher has set.
+Students are able to get a free personal pan pizza each month based on meeting reading requirements that the teacher has set.
 The kids love it!
 Click on the icon above for more info.

 Read Across America